yuwang0318/Image---Upscale---OpenCV/README.md

 # Image Upscaling with OpenCV's Super-Resolution

-This project demonstrates how to upscale images using OpenCV's DNN Super-Resolution module with pre-trained EDSR and LapSRN models.
+This project demonstrates how to upscale images using OpenCV's Super-Resolution module with pre-trained EDSR and LapSRN models.

 ## Features